espressif/esp-idf/docs/en/security/flash-encryption.rst

 In Release mode UART bootloader can not perform flash encryption operations and new plaintext images can be downloaded ONLY using OTA scheme which will encrypt the plaintext image before writing to flash.

-- Ensure you have a ESP32 device with default flash encryption eFuse settings as shown in :ref:`flash-encryption-efuse`.
+- Ensure you have a {IDF_TARGET_NAME} device with default flash encryption eFuse settings as shown in :ref:`flash-encryption-efuse`.

 - Enable flash encryption support in second stage bootloader.
 In :ref:`project-configuration-menu`, navigate to "Security Features".